-A member of the Fantasy Sports Writers Association and resident of Mesa, Arizona Gary has been featured on a number of fantasy websites and in nationally circulated publications and received a nomination in 2013 for the FSWA Fantasy Football Web Article of the Year.
+A member of the Fantasy Sports Writers Association and Pro Football Writers of America who resides in Mesa, Arizona Gary has been featured on a number of fantasy websites and in nationally circulated publications, and received a nomination in 2013 for the FSWA Fantasy Football Web Article of the Year.

 These publications include the 2012 and 2013 USA Today Fantasy Football Previews, and the magazines distributed by Fantasy Sports Publications Inc., for whom Gary is a both a contributing author and associate editor.

-Gary also appears weekly on Sirius XM Radio, WXFJ Radio in Jacksonville, Florida, WHBQ Radio in Memphis, Tennessee and is the co-host of Kellogg's Komments (a fantasy football podcast) with FSWA Hall-of-Famer Greg Kellogg on Blog Talk Radio.
+Gary also appears regularly on Sirius XM Radio (including live from Radio Row at Super Bowl XLIX), WXFJ Radio in Jacksonville, Florida, KDUS Radio in Phoenix, Arizona and is the co-host of The Fantasy Football Feeding Frenzy, a weekly podcast on Blog Talk Radio.

 Gary was one of the co-founders of, and Head Writer at, Fantasy Football Oasis before joining Fantasy Sharks as an IDP Senior Staff Writer in 2011.